Alan Trejo Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the ninth-ranked team ERA across all MLB pitching staffs (3.93).
+- The Mariners have the ninth-ranked team ERA among all league pitching staffs (3.86).

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (nine total, 0.7 per game).
+- Mariners pitchers combine to give up 10 home runs (0.7 per game), the second-fewest in baseball.

-- Milone gets the call to start for the Mariners, his first this season.
+- Castillo (1-0) takes the mound for the Mariners in his fourth start of the season.
+He has a 1.02 ERA in 17 2/3 innings pitched, with 17 strikeouts.

-- It's the season debut and his first appearance in more than a year for the 36-year-old lefty.
+- In his last time out on Monday, the righty tossed six innings against the Chicago Cubs, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.